 Mania can quickly become dangerous as a person becomes irritable and aggressive, has delusions of grandeur, and experiences reckless behavior.
-Manic depression requires proper treatment from a mental health professional to restore balance in the brain and reduce the severity of symptoms.
+Manic depression requires proper treatment from a mental and behavioral health care professional to restore balance in the brain and reduce the severity of symptoms.

 People experience depression for a variety of reasons.
 Depression can be caused by a chemical imbalance in the brain, a history of trauma or abuse, genetics, other mental health disorders, and more.